linuxgurugamer/EditorExtensionsRedux/README.md

 ##
 ##

+## Changes in 3.2.11
+	Added 1/4 second delay in hiding menu

 ## Changes in 3.2.10
 	Added UI scaling code to position of EEX menu
-	Fixed accidently disabling the ability to change the anglesnap on/off by clicking the spirt
+	Fixed accidently disabling the ability to change the anglesnap on/off by clicking the sprite

 ## Changes in 3.2.9
 	Removed old code from the FineAdjust Update function which was causing an exception